-It is our opinion that only one conclusion can be realistically be drawn from the exchange between Severn Trent Water, Mr James Perrin and ‘Mr James Alvarez'; which is that Jim Perrin was acquainted with Al Alvarez, however peripherally, and casting around for a new persona his name just happened to come to mind…this rather unusual name! and that he was, we believe, wilfully and dishonestly using as ‘cover’ the name of ‘Alvarez’—a thoroughly decent and well-respected man who is renowned in the literary world.
+It is our opinion that only one conclusion can realistically be drawn from the exchange between Severn Trent Water, Mr. James Perrin and ‘Mr. James Alvarez'; which is that Jim Perrin was acquainted with Al Alvarez, however peripherally, and casting around for a new persona his name just happened to come to mind… this rather unusual name! and that he was, wilfully and dishonestly using as ‘cover’ the name of ‘Alvarez’ — a thoroughly decent and well-respected man who is renowned in the literary world.
 An author, incidentally, whose biography of the climber, Mo Anthoine: ‘Feeding the Rat’, was reviewed by Jim Perrin himself on Amazon, 29/8/2006.
-(Using his alias ‘Llywarch’ which, as we have explained in earlier posts he has now deleted and replaced, in all his reviews and comments, with another—’Tim Bartley’.)
+(Using his alias ‘Llywarch’ which, as we have explained in earlier posts he has now deleted and replaced, in all his reviews and comments, with another — ‘Tim Bartley’.)

 Jac’s sisters really have no doubt of the steps which Jim Perrin has taken; the means by which he has contrived to deceive and defraud over many years are, as in this case of Severn Trent Water, almost unbelievable.
 And it might be taken into account that we are only aware of these few clues from the short period when he was involved with our sister… actually we have been informed of many other instances.
 In our view, this was a double-deception: of the water authority and of the Child Support Agency.

-Here is the ‘evidence’ which we do believe conclusively proves Jim Perrin’s mendacity:
+Here is the ‘evidence’ which we believe conclusively proves Jim Perrin’s mendacity:

 A) The bill from the water authority.
 B) The letter to ‘Mr James Alvarez’.